John Safran: Radio presenter and Sunday Night Safran

 The program was iconic because the co-hosts talked to each other for much longer than instructed to (one such incident involved Fr Bob and Safran looking up the word monstrance in a dictionary following a dispute) and referring to the audience as "Dear Listeners".
 By Safran's own admission, Maguire and he "only seem to talk about Scrabble and White Supremacists".

 During the program's run, Safran and Maguire were able to get interviews from people such as religious scholar Reza Aslan, Julian Assange's mother Christine, The Exorcist star Linda Blair, philosopher and School of Life founder Alain de Botton, writer, retired prison doctor and psychiatrist Theodore Dalrymple, West Memphis Three Damien Echols, antitheist Christopher Hitchens, conspiracy theorist David Icke, former white supremacist skinhead Frank Meeink, pro-euthanasia doctor Philip Nitschke, The Act of Killing director Joshua Oppenheimer, journalist and writer Jon Ronson, true crime writer and Ted Bundy co-worker Ann Rule, the Lizardman Erik Sprague, African-American pro-Israel political activist and Zionist Chloé Valdary, Jewish activist against child sexual abuse Manny Waks, psychic Lisa Williams and John Safran's dad, Alex.

 Non-fiction writing and journalism

 After discovering that a subject of his series Race Relations, "Mississippi's most notorious white supremacist" Richard Barrett had been murdered, Safran returned to Mississippi to cover the trial.
 In 2013 Penguin Books published Safran's memoir of his experiences on this trip, Murder in Mississippi (published as God'll Cut You Down in the US).
 In 2014 he received a Ned Kelly Award for Best True Crime for the book.
 Safran writes for a number of newspapers, including the Sydney Morning Herald and Vice News.

 Safran has also written a book about extremism in Australia, titled Depends What You Mean By Extremist.
 It was published in May 2017.

 His investigation into Big Tobacco, Puff Piece was published in August 2021.
 It was shortlisted for the 2022 Prime Minister's Literary Award for Nonfiction.

+His book Squat, released in October 2024, describes his experience squatting in a Los Angeles mansion owned by Kanye West.